Kreyren/Discord_FF/README.md

 If your actions are considered counter-productive based on a logic provided in a bot you will be automatically muted for X amount of time where X is beeing increased exponentially based on the number of infringements.

 2. **Discord TOS**<br>
-Note that server is provied on discord and so it's Terms Of Service are respected.
+Note that server is provided on discord and so it's Terms Of Service are respected.
 If you break them then users are encouraged to report you to Discord support.
 If you disagree with TOS you are encouraged to change them.

 3. **You are responsible for your actions**<br>
 You have the right to request any permission on the server, but then you are responsible for it's use.
 If you abuse said permission and server agrees that it was unethical then you will be punished accordingly.